Vasistareddy/pythonRLSA/README.md

-# Project Description

 - RUN LENGTH SMOOTHING ALGORITHM(RLSA) is a method mainly used for block segmentation and text discrimination.
-	- It mainly uses in Document Image Processing to extract out the ROI(region of interest) like block-of-text/title/content with applied heuristics.
+- It is mainly used in Document Image Processing to extract out the ROI(region of interest) like block-of-text/title/content with applied heuristics.

+# Latest Updates

+	- now rlsa function accepts single value/tuple with pair of values. (before we need to call the function twice)
+	- a single value be assign to both operations.
+	- a tuple pair of values be assign to horizontal and vertical operations respectively

 # Install